 “Hicks died at his country home, Thornwood, near Trenton Falls (West Canada Creek), New York, on October 8, 1890.”

-(Burke, Doreen Bolger, American Paintings in the Metropolitan Museum of Art, Vol. III, A Catalogue of Works by Art and Artists Born between 1846 and 1864, 1980).
+(Doreen Bolger Burke, American Paintings in the Metropolitan Museum of Art: A Catalogue of Works by Art and Artists Born between 1846 and 1864, New York, 1980, vol. III).

 Art Institute of Chicago, Chicago, IL